NickZward/Personal-Projects/Fraud Detection/README.md

 > Exact numbers will vary slightly due to random seeds.
 Random Forest significantly outperforms on PR-AUC, which matters most in imbalanced fraud data.

 ### Why accuracy is the wrong metric here
-A model predicting *every transaction as legitimate* achieves **99.83% accuracy** — and catches **zero fraud**.
+A model predicting *every transaction as legitimate* achieves **99.83% accuracy**, and catches **zero fraud**.
 This project uses Precision, Recall, and AUC-PR instead, which actually reflect model usefulness in a fraud context.

 ---